ostef/jai-imgui/README.md

 Currently, only Windows is supported.

 ## Dependencies
-This library is currently dependant on my [linear algebra module](https://github.com/ostef/jai-modules) for `Vec2` and `Vec4` as well as the `Basic` an `Math` modules provided with the Jai compiler.
+This library is currently dependant on my [linear algebra module](https://github.com/ostef/jai-modules) for `Vec2` and `Vec4` as well as the `Basic` and `Math` modules provided with the Jai compiler.

 ## Naming
-We try to make using the library in Jai as close as possible as using it in C++:
+We try to make using the library in Jai as close as possible to using it in C++:
 * Jai supports function overloading as well as default parameters, so we use both when **Dear ImGui** does.
 * Until better namespacing gets added to the language, we prefix `ImGui::` functions with `ImGui_` and member functions with their enclosing struct name (for example `ImGuiIO_AddInputCharactersUTF8`).
 This is done so that we can have struct definitions in `module.jai`, which is platform independant, and bindings in `windows.jai`.
 * Jai does not have references, so procedures that expect a `const &` parameter are wrapped by a by-value parameter version so that using the API in Jai feels close to using it in C++.
 Non-const references in C++ translate to pointers in Jai and remain unchanged.
+When a reference (const or non-const) is returned by **Dear ImGui**, we return a pointer.

 ## Documentation
 Comments are kept so that the Jai wrapper suffices to get documentation about the API.